thycotic/privman-docs/install/agents/nix/linux.md

 ## Disable Security-Enhanced Linux (SELinux)

-Currently for the Thycotic Identity Bridge agent to correctly authenticate against Active Directory Thycotic requires that the SELinux functionality of the host machine is disabled.
+Currently for the Thycotic Identity Bridge agent to correctly authenticate against Active Directory, Thycotic requires that the SELinux functionality of the host machine be disabled.

 The agent installer will detect if SELinux is set to Enforcing or Permissive and provide the following message at the end of the installation.